Our Organisational Structure

 You will find a Hole-in-One Verification Record Form on the Club website.
 Members who achieve a Hole-in-One in an official Club competition will also be entitled to free drinks up to the value of £75.00, courtesy of our group insurance policy.
 For those who wish to offer the player a celebratory glass of port, we have special prices available per bottle, including the use of our port decanter.

-As a member of Windlesham Golf Club, you will be covered whilst playing golf at any recognised golf club in the United Kingdom, and whilst playing golf aboard, for up to 120 days per year.
+As a member of Windlesham Golf Club, you will be covered whilst playing golf at any recognised golf club in the United Kingdom.

-The cover, which is underwritten at Lloyd’s of London, includes:-
+The cover, which is underwritten at Aviva Insurance, includes:

 The terms of the policy require us to notify insurers within 14 days of any incident you believe may give rise to a claim.
 We ask, therefore, that you notify the office as soon as possible if you are concerned about any potential claim as failure to do so may invalidate it.
 If you would like a copy of the full terms and conditions of the cover, you can obtain a copy from our main office.